deadc0de6/catcli/README.md

 The `--meta` switch allows to add any additional information to store along in the catalog like for example `the blue disk in my office`.

-The `-u --subsize` switch tells catcli to also store (and calculate) the total size of each directory.
+Catcli will calculate and store the total size of each node (directories, storages, etc) unless the `-n --no-subsize` switch is used.

 Using the `-a --archive` switch allows to also index archive files as explained [below](#index-archive-files).

 ## Index archive files